 When we are designating location within an image, we will use "image right" and "image left" to denote relationships within the image.

-Artwork in Figs. 3, 7-8, and 11-13 is by Jennifer Parsons Brumbaugh.
-These drawings were originally published in the most recent AFIP Fascicle on pancreatic neoplasms and are used with permission of the publisher (6).
+Artwork in Figures 3, 7-8, and 11-13 is by Jennifer Parsons Brumbaugh.
+These drawings were originally published in the AFIP Fascicle on pancreatic neoplasms and are used with permission of the publisher (6).
 Chapter 1 of the Fascicle is recommended as a source for additional detail regarding pancreatic anatomy and histology, and for discussion of the genetic control of pancreatic development.

-The tail of the pancreas and spleen are in the left upper quadrant of the abdomen and the head of the pancreas is in the right upper quadrant just to the right of the midline.
+The tail of the pancreas and spleen are in the left pper quadrant of the abdomen and the head of the pancreas is in the right upper quadrant just to the right of the midline.
 If you place your right hand over your upper abdomen with fingers extending to the left over the lower portion of your rib cage and the tip of your thumb extended up over the lower portion of the sternum, then your pancreas lies behind your hand in the back (retroperitoneal) portion of the abdomen.
-This may be visualized by reference to the small image in the upper image right corner in Fig. 4.
+This may be visualized by reference to the small image in the upper image right corner in Figure 4.
 The pancreas is about the size of the half of your hand that includes the index and third fingers excluding the thumb.
-The pancreas weighs about 100 14-20 (6). grams and is cm long
+The pancreas weighs about 100 grams and is 14-23 cm long (6).

 Figure 3.
 Anatomic relationships of the pancreas with surrounding organs and structures Several key relationships should be noted.
-Their recognition may be facilitated by also referring to Figs. 4 and 5.
+Their recognition may be facilitated by also referring to Figures 4 and 5.